Johncci/rock-paper-scissors-lizard-spock-game/README.md

   1. Log in to GitHub.
   2. Find the repository named rock-paper-scissors-lizard-spock.
-  3. click on the settings link.
+  3. Click on the settings link.
   4. Once in settings, navigate to the pages tab on the side menu.
   5. Under source, Select the branch to main, then click save.
   6. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate a successful deployment.